 Each year the Clan appoints, by election, a new Chieftain, and Táiniste.
 The Chieftain is elevated to this position during a ceremony at the Annual Rally, surrounded by The Guardian Chieftain, Past Chieftains, and members of the Clan.
-In 2017 Pearce O'Malley of Westport was appointed Chieftain following on from Sarah Kelly of Galway.
+In 2018 Brendan O'Malley of Limerick was appointed Chieftain following on from Pearce O'Malley of Westport.
 Chieftains have hailed from Mayo, Galway, Limerick, Dublin, UK, and USA.
-Brendan O'Malley from Limerick is the current Tánaiste.
+Dr Tom O'Malley from Westport is the current Tánaiste.

 The aims of the O'Malley Clan Association are set out in the Constitution of the organisation.

 The O'Malley Clan Association is an association of people bearing the O'Malley name, their spouses, relatives, and friends.

 The purpose of the association is to promote friendship between the members, knowledge of the history of the clan, and loyalty to its traditions.